Inequalities for generalized matrix function and inner product: Some Triangle inequalities

 \begin{proposition} Let $u,v$ and $w$ be vectors in an inner product space.
 Then

 Moreover, the above inequalities hold for $\Psi$. \end{proposition}

-The following inner product inequality is the main result in \cite{Zhang94} and also can be found in \cite[p.
-195]{Zhang11}, it is derived as a tool in showing a trace inequality for unitary matrices.
-Of course, the line of proof provided here is quite different and simple.
+To end this paper, we give an application of Proposition \ref{prop42}.
+The following elegant inequality is the main result in \cite{Zhang94} and also can be found in \cite[p.
+195]{Zhang11} and \cite{Lin12}, it was derived as a tool in showing a trace inequality for complex unitary matrices.
+Of course, the line of proof provided here is different.

 \begin{corollary} Let $u,v$ and $w$ be vectors in an inner product space over $\mathbb{C}$.
 Then